EmergentIdeas/abstract-data-service/README.md

 # abstract-data-service

 A fairly thin layer over a document storate mongodb collection(s), indexeddb stores, objects as a json file.
-This servers as an abstract class for concrete implementations.
+This serves as an abstract class for concrete implementations.

 A couple reasons to use it / a couple reasons I wrote it.